pganeshGapps/gradient_descent/readme.md

 ### Description
 This code demonstrates how a gradient descent search may be used to solve the 'Linear Regression' problem of fitting a line to a set of points.
 In this problem, we wish to model a set of points using a line.
 The line model is defined by two parameters - the line's slope `m`, and y-intercept `b`.
 Gradient descent attemps to find the best values for these parameters, subject to an error function.

+Please note that, since we are using a convex cost function here in linear regression; whenever we converge, it will be global optimum.

 The code contains a main function called `run`.
 This function defines a set of parameters used in the gradient descent algorithm including an initial guess of the line slope and y-intercept, the learning rate to use, and the number of iterations to run gradient descent for.